Leo Loeb: Early life

+Career

 His brother had a teaching position at the University of Chicago, and Leo moved to that city from Europe after completing his medical degree.
-Following a brief period of practicing clinical medicine—which he disliked—Loeb took a position as a lecturer at the College of Medicine of the University of Illinois) and the University of Chicago.
+Following a brief period of practicing clinical medicine—which he disliked—Loeb took a position as a lecturer at the College of Medicine of the University of Illinois and the University of Chicago.
 At those institutions, he taught experimental methodology, and, at intervals, was also a visiting scholar at Johns Hopkins University.
 Loeb became interested in blood coagulation and the growth properties of malignant cells.
 As an outgrowth of the latter topic, Loeb developed the cell culture technique as applied to both normal and abnormal tissues.

 Loeb was next asked to join the faculty at McGill University in Montreal; however, that posting lasted only one year because of his inability to acclimatize himself to the harsh Canadian winter.
 He moved to the University of Pennsylvania in Philadelphia in 1903, beginning a series of important experiments on the influence on cancer growth by reproductive hormones.
 In 1907, Loeb published a study which showed that breast carcinoma in mice could be hereditary, as it is now known to be in some human cases.

-Loeb was elected to the American Philosophical Society in 1910.
+Loeb was one of the co-founders of the American Association for Cancer Research in 1907, and served as its president in 1911-1912.

-Career at Washington University

 By 1910, Loeb had acquired a national reputation for his work on cancer.
 He was invited to become the director of the Barnard Free Skin & Cancer Hospital in St. Louis, a center that was attached to Washington University in St. Louis.
 This was a novel institution, in that its emphasis was on clinical research, even though Barnard was indeed a hospital for humans.
 At the time Loeb collaborated with rodent breeder Abbie Lathrop.
 Using inbred mouse strains they could show that the growth of mammary tumors varies within different strains of mice and can be reduced by removal of the ovaries.
 That work predated clinical application of the same concept in human breast cancer by several decades.

 In 1915, Loeb was appointed as professor of comparative pathology at Washington University School of Medicine (WUSM).
-Having long deferred a family life to concentrate on his research, he finally married Dr. Georgiana Sands (another physician) in 1922, at the age of 53.
-She became not only his spouse, but also his scientific, administrative, and literary partner for the remainder of their lives together.
 In 1924, Loeb was given the chairmanship of pathology at WUSM; thereafter, he continued his work on tissue transplantation and cell culture, as well as research on endocrine disease.
 Loeb was known as a patient, kind, and helpful mentor to younger colleagues in the department.
-He was elected to the United States National Academy of Sciences in 1937.